Strategic Alignment Grant

 Please view the application instructional videos here.

-Amount: One or more grants, up to $20,000 (USD) in aggregate will be awarded for the 2023‐2024 year.
+Amount: One or more grants, up to $20,000 (USD) in aggregate will be awarded.
 Funds may or may not be granted, depending on the quality of the received proposals.
 The maximum individual award may not exceed $10,000 for a one year project.

 -